reheated/ph/README.md

 The exception to this is `handleMouseMove`, which can't be cancelled in this way.
 The `handleMouseMove` function handles both the `mousemove` and `mouseout` events.
 It takes a parameter of type `MousePosition`, which is defined as `[number, number] | null`.
 A pair of numbers gives the mouse coordinates; null means that the mouse is outside the visible area.

 Mouse move is special in another way, which is that two methods get called: `transformMousePosition`, and then `handleMouseMove`.
 Ordinarily, you can override `handleMouseMove`, and leave `transformMousePosition` alone.
-But in some circumstances, you may want to implement a layer that modifies the mouse position for _this and all lower layers_.
-Override `transformMousePosition` and return the new mouse coordinates to do this.
+But in some circumstances, you may want to implement a layer that modifies the mouse position that gets passed to the `transformMousePosition` and `handleMouseMove` functions for _this and all lower layers_.
+To do this, override `transformMousePosition` and return the new mouse coordinates.
 PixelationLayer does this to transform the mouse coordinates from "on-screen canvas coordinates" to "off-screen coordinates".

 The `setupMouseListeners` method has a second, optional, parameter, `touchToo`.
 Set this to `true` if you want the LayerManager to listen to touch-related events, and try to pretend that they are mouse events.
 This might give you an easy way to handle touch, but it is quite simplistic.
 In particular, you can't handle multitouch this way.